humbleafrica-zz/artmatch/README.md

 And of course, as this project is going to be the lifeblood of your company, it’s essential that new developers that join the company will be able to get up and running as quickly as possible.
 Documentation is the best way to achieve this.

-As stated earlier I am building a site named *Artist Match (AM)*
+As stated earlier I am building a site named *Art Match (AM)*

-The idea is to match artists (both Audio and Visual).
+The idea is to match Art (both Audio and Visual).

 It will qualify the following categories in the assignment brief